 Why does this case matter?

 - ENRC’s controversial listing and poor performance on the London Stock Exchange expose weaknesses in the regulatory and supervisory framework for public listed companies.
 It is highly problematic that, at the time of listing, the company’s founders were still under investigation for money laundering in Belgium.
-ENRC’s use of opaque shell companies and middlemen to strike dubious deals was at odds with the transparency that should be demanded from a public listed company.
+ENRC’s use of opaque shell companies and middlemen to strike business deals was at odds with the transparency that should be demanded from a public listed company.
 Despite widespread concern about these business practices and ongoing boardroom turmoil, the financial services regulator lacked power or otherwise failed to investigate corporate governance standards at the company.

 - The proliferation of lawsuits initiated by ENRC has prompted concerns that the multibillion-dollar company is adopting aggressive legal tactics to close down scrutiny of its allegedly corrupt practices.
 This has forced the SFO to invest scarce public resources in defending its handling of the investigation into ENRC, diverting resources and staff time away from the work of fighting economic crime.
-This has a chilling effect on law enforcement agencies tasked with going toe-to-toe with multinational companies, and provides a playbook for impunity that can be followed by others who may wish to close down scrutiny and stall enforcement actions.
+This has a chilling effect on law enforcement agencies tasked with going toe-to-toe with multinational companies, and provides a playbook that can be followed by others who may wish to close down scrutiny and stall enforcement actions.

 The global context